-They were doing well financially by most standards, but they still experienced an enormous amount of financial stress because they had different views on expectations and reality as it related to finances.
+They were doing well financially by most standards, but they still experienced an enormous amount of financial stress because they had different expectations when it came to money.

 WAR and the 30% Rule

-In simple terms, your WAR is the % of your gross income spent towards building wealth.
+In simple terms, your WAR is the % of your gross income spent toward building wealth.

 The amount of money you are putting towards building wealth involves both the amount of money you are using to aggressively accumulate assets (savings rate towards investments) and destroying debt.

-To calculate your WAR: Add your annual savings rate (hopefully at least 20%) and the amount of money you are putting towards debt (hopefully at least 10%) until you are debt free.
+To calculate your WAR: Add your annual savings rate (hopefully at least 20%) and the amount of money you are putting toward mandatory debt (e.g. student loans, private loans, etc).

 Wealth Accumulation Rate (WAR) =